cariannekopp/stockx_challenge/ReadMe.md

 The tests are currently configured to run using the Firefox browser.
 You must have Firefox installed on your machine to run the test suite.
 To download Firefox browser, go here: https://www.mozilla.org/en-US/firefox/new/

 You will need to install Node.js and NPM.
-To install both, go here: https://www.npmjs.com/get-npm
+To install both, go here and choose 8.11.2 LTS (recommended for most users): https://nodejs.org/en/

 You will need to install all dev dependencies in the package.json file.